sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/command_palette.md

 whose purpose is to execute commands.
 The command palette is fed by entries in `.sublime-commands` files.
-Usually, commands that don't warrant creating a key binding of their own are good candidates for inclusion in a `.sublime- commands` files.
+Usually, commands that don't warrant creating a key binding of their own are good candidates for inclusion in a `.sublime-commands` files.

 By default, the command palette includes many useful commands, and provides convenient access to individual settings as well as settings